On the Impossible Safety of Large AI Models: The privacy-accuracy tradeoff

-Let us finish this section with the observation that the very notion of differential privacy is flawed, especially in the context of protecting sensitive information in text datasets.
+Let us finish this section with the observation that the very notion of differential privacy is limited, especially in the context of protecting sensitive information in text datasets.
 Essentially, the key reason for this is that one's sensitive information may lie in (many of) other users' datasets.

 This information leakage may occur for various reasons, e.g., by negligence, error, or \emph{doxxing}.
-Concretely, parents may be discussing sensitiive facts about their child through emails and/or using their phones' smart keyboards, rumors about a celebrity may spread uncontrollably on social medias, or confidential information of an organization or company may be leaked by a careless or rogue employee.
-Users' ability to describe precisely such sensitive information in text makes privacy breaches in language data particularly concerning, as opposed to through other medias like images.
+Concretely, parents may be discussing sensitive facts about their child through emails and/or using their phones' smart keyboards, rumors about a celebrity may spread uncontrollably on social medias, and industrial secrets may be leaked by a careless or rogue employee.

-Moreover, attempts to remove sensitive information from training dataset are unlikely to provide strong privacy guarantees.
-Indeed, tracing the sensitive information that can be leaked about a specific user, in the spirit of~\cite{ShiCLJY22}, can be very hard, as the user identity may be subtly hinted without explicit mention in a conversation.
-More generally, sensitive information can often be reconstructed from different pieces of partial evidence, each of which may be provided by different users, just as investigators can identify suspects by talking to many different partial witnesses.

-In fact, this problem is not specific to language.
+This issue is not specific to language though.
 Many health conditions are contagious or hereditary.
 As a result, medical data about a given user can leak plenty of information about their friends or relatives~\cite{guerrini2018should,ram2018genealogy}.
-This has been exploited for contact tracing against the COVID 19~\cite{martinez2020digital}, or, more dramatically, to identify the infamous ``golden state murderer'' using DNA evidence, despite no record of the murderer's DNA~\cite{phillips2018golden}.
-While some particular use cases may have a positive benefit-cost balance in partially violating privacy, it is far from clear that this is generally the case, especially in the context of \emph{foundation models}.
+This has been exploited for contact tracing against COVID~19~\cite{martinez2020digital}, or, more dramatically, to identify the infamous ``golden state murderer'' using DNA evidence, despite no record of the murderer's DNA~\cite{phillips2018golden}.

-To account for the fact that a user's attributes may be inferred from other users' attributes, \cite{KiferM11,ZhuXLZ15} introduced and studied the notion of \emph{correlated differential privacy}.
-However, the applicability of this stronger requirement to \emph{foundation models} remains to be determined.
-In any case, the current incompatibility of high accuracy and differential privacy for \emph{foundation models} strongly suggests that \emph{correlated differential privacy} would incur an enormous cost on the performance of \emph{foundation models}.
+In fact, the Pegasus smartphone spyware~\cite{chawla2021pegasus} has been shown to be used to infect the phones of our relatives of the targets, rather than (only) the target~\cite{khashoggi}.
+Similarly, it has upset the trust between hacked journalists and their sources~\cite{di2022we}, as the journalists' phones have become the main vulnerability for whistleblowers and dissidents.
+These examples underline the urgency to view privacy as a collective problem, rather than through the individualistic prism of differential privacy, as proposed by \emph{correlated differential privacy}~\cite{KiferM11,ZhuXLZ15}.